UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models: Experimental Results

 \subsection{\textbf{RQ3: Ablation Study}}

-We compare \truevul{} with its ablation variants, including line-level only, dependency-level only, and three versions that replace ensemble learning with individual models.
-In the line-level only variant, a prediction is trustworthy if most prediction-contributing lines are classified as vulnerable candidates.
-In the dependency-level only variant, vulnerable candidates are randomly selected.
-In the variants without ensemble learning, \truevul{} uses single models, CodeBERT~\cite{Feng:2020:CodeBERT:APreTrainedModelforProgrammingandNaturalLanguages}, GraphCodeBERT~\cite{Guo:2020:Graphcodebert:PreTrainingCodeRepresentationsWithDataFlow}, and UniXcoder~\cite{Guo:2022:UniXcoder:UnifiedCrossModalPretrainingforCodeRepresentation}.
+We compare \truevul{} with its ablation variants.
+Specifically, the line-only variant considers a prediction untrustworthy if most prediction-contributing lines are classified as benign.
+The dependency-only variant randomly selects benign candidates.
+We also use three variants using individual models, CodeBERT~\cite{Feng:2020:CodeBERT:APreTrainedModelforProgrammingandNaturalLanguages}, GraphCodeBERT~\cite{Guo:2020:Graphcodebert:PreTrainingCodeRepresentationsWithDataFlow}, and UniXcoder~\cite{Guo:2022:UniXcoder:UnifiedCrossModalPretrainingforCodeRepresentation}, instead of ensemble learning.